REMBRANDT AND BURCHARD GROSSMANN THE YOUNGER: SOME CONTEXT, SOME SPECULATIONS

 - Although Album amicorum I shows no entries from Jena securely datable before 29 July 1637 (fol.
 160.2v), Grossmann surely arrived there within a day or two of a stop at Naumburg on 16 May (Album amicorum II, fol.
 232.6r).
 For the death of his father see Zeisold 1637 (note 14); Hallof and Hallof 1992 (note 10), pp. 189-190; and Lauterwasser 1999 (note 8), pp. 14 and 17.

 - The Jena matriculation book records the enrolment of a Burchard Grossmann, also from Weimar, in summer semester 1639; see Mentz and Jauernig 1944 (note 15) p.
 130, also Schwartz 1986 (note 3), p.
-186. In Leipzig, at least, a student did not have to re-matriculate to return to studies; see Erler 1909 (note 15), p.
+186. In Leipzig, at least, a student did not have to re-matriculate to return to studies; see Erler 1909 (note 15), vol. 1, p.
 XLVII.
 Nevertheless, since Grossmann, himself an only child, did not have a son at the time – let alone one born in Weimar – this can only refer to him or to an as yet unidentified nephew or great nephew of Burchard the Elder.

 - See Festivitati nuptiali viri arte & marte eximii, Dn.
 Burchardi Grosmans/ cum … Dorothea Maria, viri … Dn.
 Henrici Glasers … filia, Jena 1641(VD17 15:747627Q); and Zeisold 1643 (note 8).
 Grossmann had spent the day before in Weimar; see Album amicorum I, fol.
 124.2r.